Vikass8125/Data-Science-Gen-AI-Projects/Data-Science-Projects/06-Data-Science-Red-Wine-EDA/README.md

 ### 🛠 **Actions Taken**

-Using Python, Seaborn, and Matplotlib, you:
+Using Python, Seaborn, and Matplotlib, I:

 * Loaded and cleaned the wine dataset
 * Explored distributions for each chemical attribute